feathersui/feathersui-starling/README.md

 # Foxhole

 Built on [Starling](http://gamua.com/starling/) for Adobe AIR and Flash Player, Foxhole consists of various UI controls designed for mobile, developed by [Josh Tynjala](http://twitter.com/joshtynjala).
-Foxhole's name comes from the fact that the author develops these components "under fire" for real projects, mostly games.

-Documentation is sparse.
-APIs may change drastically, on a whim.
-The components aren't necessarily fully-featured.
-Use at your own risk.
+The author develops Foxhole to support real-world mobile applications that he develops, mostly games.

-To get started, you might want to check out the [Foxhole for Starling Examples](https://github.com/joshtynjala/foxhole-starling-examples).
-The [Foxhole Kitchen Sink example](https://github.com/joshtynjala/foxhole-starling-examples/tree/master/KitchenSink), in particular, highlights every component and offers a good overview of how the author uses Foxhole.
+To get started, you might want to check out the [API Documentation](http://www.flashtoolbox.com/foxhole-starling/documentation/) and the [Foxhole for Starling Examples](https://github.com/joshtynjala/foxhole-starling-examples).

 ## Available Components